First-Time Homebuyer's Guide: Part 4

 With help from friends, online research resources and a friendly, knowledgeable real estate agent, you’ve found the home of your dreams!
 Now comes the crucial part of the homebuying process: applying for the loan.
 More than anything, a clean loan application can get you to the closing table fast.
 Once our underwriting department clears your file, a pre-approval letter will tell sellers and their agents that you’re a serious, committed buyer.

 Streamline your home loan application

 The one thing to remember going into the home loan application is to err on the side of more, not less.
 Though certain aspects of the application can sometimes seem trivial and unnecessary, it’s important to give your loan officer everything up front, whether you think it’s relevant or not.

-“Knowing what income can actually be used on the application is a recurring issue.
-This can be a huge source of misunderstanding for homebuyers.
-For many programs, we can only use base income if we have a two-year history of bonuses and commissions.” — Joann B., Mortgage Consultant
+Understanding which income sources can be used on the application can be confusing for homebuyers.
+For many programs, Guaranteed Rate Affinity can only use base income unless we have a two-year history of bonuses and commissions.

-“My advice for homebuyers: when asked for bank statements and tax returns, each side of every page must be submitted.
-We have to verify all information, not just that which the borrower deems relevant.
-Also, when the two most recent statements are requested, one from July and one from February won’t cut it.
-Attention to detail is especially important for self-employed homebuyers because they’ll need more documentation than those with W-2s.” —Shane J., Consultant Vice President
+When asked for bank statements and tax returns, both sides of every page must be submitted.
+We must verify all information, not just the facts deemed relevant by the borrower.
+When the two most recent statements are requested, one from July and one from February won’t cut it.
+Attention to detail is especially important for self-employed homebuyers—they’ll need more documentation than those with W-2s.

 After you’ve submitted the mortgage application, the lender’s underwriting department will review it to determine your status as a potential borrower.
 If underwriting has a favorable outlook on your ability to pay the loan, they can offer you a pre-approval letter indicating that you’ll most likely secure financing.
 With a pre-approval letter in your hand, you can go forward with confidence, clarity and a better sense of control.